DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 Vektor VCO module is polyphonic (up to 16 voices).

 And the best for the end: both Vektor module and VX expander are totally free for everyone (license V2 keyfile isn't required).

 ---

+### DISCLAIMER: VCV RACK 2 "PRESET" LIMITATION<a name="presetlimitation"></a>

+:warning: Due to **huge amount of datas** by using custom WAVE files as USER waveform for an oscillator (each file is approx. 4 kilobytes, 900kb when all 32 user slots are using an external .wav file, too large for json serialization), and the unavailability of "patch storage" for VCV Rack 2 preset files (.vcvm) - it's a VCV Rack 2 limitation (unfortunately) - when saving as "VCV Rack Preset" a well-configured Vektor module instance who include user waveforms, because these user waveforms are lost on open/recall!
+So, please proceed with caution about VCV Rack's "Preset" files & USER waveform(s)!

+---